strideynet/blog/content/posts/2020-08-16-scaling-out-firestore.md

 **absolutely imperative that you ensure the higher order bits (the start of the ID) are random** as the documents are range-sharded based on these higher order bits.

-If you use a timestamp as part of these higher order bits, you essentially gaurantee that even if Firestore continues to scale your database out across more nodes, and your application fetches more recent documents more often than older documents (which is likely), that performance for reads and writes will degrade.
+If you use a timestamp as part of these higher order bits, you essentially guarantee that even if Firestore continues to scale your database out across more nodes, and your application fetches more recent documents more often than older documents (which is likely), that performance for reads and writes will degrade.